-Again there wasn't an over abundance of help, but I already knew about this problem from my experience with the Northern California Group, and also the fact that if you organize a meeting, people will come.
-Although Richard Burk was our Executive Secretary, because of a previous commitment, he was unable to help with the Sarasota meeting, except for printing the Program and Abstracts.
-John Ott volunteered to be the local arrangements chairman, and raised some money from his friends.
-I was able to raise \$10K from the Department of Transportation, because of my involvement in the early days with the ozone problem, and I also persuaded a number of companies to become sustaining members or donors.
+Northern California Group, and also the fact that if you organize a meeting, people will come.
+Although Richard Burk was hired as our part-time Executive Secretary, because of a previous commitment, he was unable to help with the Sarasota meeting, except for printing the Program and Abstracts.
+John Ott volunteered to be the local arrangements chairman and raised some money from his friends.
+I was able to raise \$10,000 from the Department of Transportation because of my involvement in the early days with the ozone problem, and I also persuaded a number of companies to become sustaining members or donors.

 Things were looking good!
-We were going to meet at a newly renovated hotel out on a beautiful beach, but two months before our meeting was to start, the hotel company went bankrupt.
-We ruled out holding the meeting in downtown Sarasota, because it is just like any other downtown, and is miles from the beach.
+We were going to meet at a newly renovated hotel out on a beautiful beach, but 2 months before our meeting was to start, the hotel company went bankrupt.
+We ruled out holding the meeting in downtown Sarasota, because it is just like any other downtown and is miles from the beach.
 There was a very run down private club on the beach that a hotel chain had just bought with the idea of remodeling.
 John Ott and I talked them into opening the club as is for our meeting, which they did.
-Just to show you how primitive the accommodations were, Congressman Rogers from Florida, who was going to speak at our opening ceremonies, checked into his suite, which I presume was like mine, a bedroom and a sitting room with torn rugs and old furniture, and immediately checked out and into a hotel in town, and he then sent a bill to me for over \$200.
+Just to show you how primitive the accommodations were, Congressman Rogers from Florida, who was going to speak at our opening ceremonies, checked into his suite, which I presume was like mine, a bedroom and a sitting room with torn rugs and old furniture, and immediately checked out and into a hotel in town.
+He then sent a bill to me for over \$200.
 Twenty-five years ago, \$200 would get you a very nice room.